segmentio/segment-docs/src/connections/destinations/catalog/actions-tiktok-audiences/index.md

 ### TikTok Audience Segments

 You must create an audience segment in your TikTok Advertising account.
 You can send Engage audiences to an existing audience segment, or create a new audience.
 Please note the `audience_id` as this is required to send Engage audiences to TikTok.
-See [Create An Audience below for instructions](#create-a-tiktok-audience)on how to create a TikTok audience segment.

 #### Create a TikTok Audience

-- To create an audience in Segment:
+To create an audience in Segment:

 1. Navigate to New Mapping and select **Create Audience**.
 2. On the Add test event panel, click **Load Sample Event**.